1 – 3D printed box and cover

 Print the box using 3dHubs, a printing service, or on your 3D printer.
 Here are the 3 STL files needed to make the latest version.
 These work best on a printer that doesn’t require a raft.
 No support is needed on these parts.
 A layer height of 200 μm or less should work well.
 The button was printed using 100 μm layers in black, but another color would make it stand out more.

 The lid has spaces for three 10mm diameter x 1mm thick magnets.
 I epoxied these to the lid.
 Be sure all three are in the same magnetic orientation!
-Later, you’ll attach additional magnets in the console to hold the remote-control unit.
+Later, you’ll attach additional magnets to the console to hold the remote-control unit.
 I’m sure there are many other ways this could be done, such as with screws or Velcro.

 I placed a thin sheet of scrap plastic 2.5” x 5/8” from a discarded blister pack along the bottom of the PCB.
 This avoids any shorts between the PCB and the metal magnets.
 Slide the lid with the magnets into place.